smiglan/Algorithms/README.md

 ## __ShortestPath using BFS__

-Finding the shortest path.
-Consider the image segment shown.
+Finding the 4-, 8-, or m-shortest path in an image (graph)

 * Input arguments: an image, a predefined set V, two pixel locations p and q inside the image, the path type (4-, 8-, or m-path)